 What experience do you have in the planning, evaluation, and implementation of a strategic plan?

-Based on the three competencies you selected that best represent your leadership strengths, comment on how these qualities would positively affect your ability to serve on the Academy board.
+Based on the three competencies selected above, comment on how you feel these qualities would positively affect your ability to serve on the Academy board.

-Nothing of any real value occurs long-term without commitment.
-Commitment is a dedication that comes from the realization that what you are proposing to do is worthwhile, valuable, and serves a greater good.
+Nothing of any real value occurs long term without commitment.
+Commitment is the realization that what you are proposing to do is worthwhile, valuable, and serves a greater good.
 If your proposed endeavor meets those criteria, then commitment will not be difficult to embrace.
-Commitment is a dedication to something where the fruits of that undertaking may not be enjoyed by you, but rather those who come after you, and you are accepting and find comfort in that.
+Commitment is a dedication to something where the fruits of that undertaking may not be enjoyed by you, but rather those who come after you, and you are accepting and find pride in that.
 What the American Academy of Audiology stands for and works for meets my criteria of something deserving of commitment.
 I am committed to our profession because I believe what we do is worthwhile, valuable, and serves a greater good.
-I will be committed to the Academy board because it protects and advances an honorable profession.
+I will be committed to the Academy Board because it protects and advances an honorable profession.

 No one will care to work with you if they feel you don’t care about them.
-Building relationships based on trust, collegiality and respect are essential to realizing worthwhile goals.
+Building relationships based on trust, collegiality, and respect are essential to realize worthwhile goals.
 Building strong relationships take time as well nurturing.
-Great teams are built through strong interpersonal relationships.
+Great teams are built on strong interpersonal relationships.
 Great victories are accomplished by great teams, and I have had the pleasure of building some great teams.